OnurGumus/onurgumus.github.io/_posts/2020-12-09-Common-misconceptions-about diagnosing-memory-cpu-problems.md

 ![htop](/assets/posts/2020-12-09-Common-misconceptions-about diagnosing-memory-cpu-problems/htop.png)

 The true memory consumption of a process is a complicated matter as there is a shared part of it.
-But Committed memory (or private bytes from perfview) and VMEM from htop is roughly accurate assuming you don't use things like memory-mapped files.
+But Committed memory (or private bytes from perfview) and VIRT from htop is roughly accurate assuming you don't use things like memory-mapped files.

 ---